cui-shaowei/cui-shaowei.github.io/_pages/about.md

 News
 ======
 - 2025-12 Our paper on Tactile Sensor **Superelastic Tellurium Thermoelectric Coatings for Advanced Trimodal Microsensing** has been accepted by **Nature Communications**.
 Congratulations to all co-authors!
 - 2025-10 Three papers have been accepted by **IEEE Transactions on Automation Science and Engineering (T-ASE)**.
-Congratulations to Tiandong!
+Congratulations to Peng, Congjia, and Boyue!
 - 2025-04-22 Our paper on Lateral Line Sensor **FlowSight: Vision-based Artificial Lateral Line Sensor for Water Flow Perception** has been accepted by **IEEE Transactions on Robotics (TRO)**.
 Congratulations to Tiandong!
 - 2025-04-11 Our paper on Visuotactile Simuluation **TacFlex: Multi-Mode Tactile Imprints Simulation for Visuotactile Sensors with Coating Patterns** has been accepted by **IEEE Transactions on Robotics (TRO)**.
 Congratulations to Chaofan!
 - 2025-03-30 We propose the **Tactile-Language-Action (TLA)** model for contact-rich manipulation. https://arxiv.org/abs/2503.08548